September 24, 2024

 30% ruling

-Last year, the House of Representatives approved an amendment to gradually reduce the 30% ruling benefit (the so-called 30% – 20% – 10% ruling).
+Last year, the House of Representatives approved an amendment to gradually reduce the 30% ruling benefit (per 20-month period, the maximum tax-free benefit would be gradually lowered from 30% to 20%, and eventually to 10%).
 However, this amendment has been revoked under a new plan.
-Starting January 1st, 2027, the 30% ruling will be adjusted to a fixed benefit of 27% for a duration of five years.
+Starting January 1, 2027, the 30% ruling will be adjusted to a maximum benefit of 27%, though the maximum duration of the statement would still remain five years.

-For expatriates using the 30% ruling as of December 2023, this revision will not apply, and they will retain the full 30% benefit for the entirety of their ruling period.
-Expatriates who have received their 30% ruling statement after December 31st, 2023, will undergo a transition period.
-They can continue to receive the 30% benefit until December 31st, 2026.
-From 2027 onward, the lower 27% rate will apply for the remainder of their ruling period.
+For employees who benefitted from the 30% ruling before 2024, this revision will not apply, and they will, in principle, retain the full 30% benefit for the entirety of their granted 30% ruling statement.
+Employees who have received their 30% ruling statement after December 31, 2023, will undergo a transition period.
+They can continue to receive the 30% benefit until December 31, 2026, whereas, from 2027 onwards, the 27% rate will apply for the remainder of their ruling period.

 The salary thresholds for the ruling will increase in 2025 and are outlined below: